Benefits of Subscribing to Arts and Minds for Primary Schools

 PROGRAMME & PLAN

-An invoice can be forwarded to you or alternatively you can submit the following details to the EA:-
+We are registered with the EA Procurement system, making it simple for your school to raise an order.
+An invoice can be sent directly to you, or you can submit the following details to the EA:

 BT7 3JJ